Gabriel-VM/sauce-demo-qa-project/README.md

 ## 👤 Test User Profiles

-Tests were run using various predefined user accounts provided by Sauce Demo, with special focus on `problem_user`, which simulates edge-case behavior for negative testing.
+Tests were run with a special focus on `problem_user`, which simulates edge-case behavior for negative testing.

 ---